-If the Device does not synchronise automatically, the Charged Voltage, Charged Current, and Charged Period may need adjustment.
+If the Device does not synchronize automatically, the Charged Voltage, Charged Current, and Charged Period may need adjustment.
 When the Device has been disconnected from power or the battery, the Partial Synchronization should be done before the Device can operate correctly.
 Another scenario that requires Partial Synchronization is the first connection of a Device to a battery which is not fully charged.

-2. Full synchronization
+2. Full Synchronization

 Full Synchronization updates the state of health (SoH) value.
-It is long process which requires about 24 hours and special care concerning the discharge current.
+It is a long process which requires about 24 hours and special care concerning the discharge current.
 You should keep the Device connected to both the battery and the NMEA 2000 power source throughout the entire process without a single interruption.
 Otherwise, you will have to start the procedure again.

-It has 6 steps (shown at Figure 1), which are indicated by a special 6-flash LED sequence emitted every 20 seconds (R on the drawing is RED signal, G - GREEN).
-You can also get know the current state with MicroSD card (see Section IX), first lines of YDBMSAVE.TXT contains the current state of synchronization and the date/time when it was started.
+Full Synchronization procedure has 6 steps (shown at Figure 11), which are indicated by a special 6-flash LED sequence emitted every 20 seconds (R on the drawing is RED signal, G - GREEN).
+You can also get the current step in progress with MicroSD card (see Section IX), first lines of YDBMSAVE.TXT will state the current step of synchronization and the date/time when it was started.
 Alternatively, you can enter the command YD:FULL\SYNC without parameters or the command YD:SOH (see IX.2).